 Literary Artists: 10-15 pages of fiction, creative non-fiction, poetry, playwriting (original or adaptation), or a screenplay completed within the last three years.
 If your submitted work sample is an excerpt from a longer work, you may include a one-page synopsis of the work as a whole.
 Published work must be submitted in typed manuscript rather than published form.
 The sample must be formatted using a 12-point font size and one inch margins on all sides of the page.

-Media Artists: One copy of a DVD with 5-10 minutes of excerpts of your work completed within the last three years.
-The list of work samples should include, for each excerpt, the title, length, date completed, technique, original format, genre (documentary, experimental, etc.) and the applicant’s role in creating the submitted work.
+Media Artists: 5-10 minutes of excerpts of your work completed within the last three years.
+Sound files can be uploaded as MP3s, videos can be uploaded as MP4s.
+If you cannot attach the files to the online application because they are too large, please include a link and password (if necessary for viewing) or you can create a Google drive folder and share it with full permission to firstname.lastname@example.org.
+The Google drive folder should include your name/organization’s name and which grant you are applying for.
+You must also include a list of the work samples and it should include, for each excerpt, the title, length, date completed, technique, original format, genre (documentary, experimental, etc.) and the applicant’s role in creating the submitted work.

-Visual Artists: One set of digital images that feature six different work samples completed within the last three years.
+Visual Artists: Six digital images that feature different work samples completed within the last three years.
 The images should be saved in JPEG format at 72dpi, with no image wider than 1240 pixels.
-They should be saved on a CD-R disc with each image numbered to correspond with the work sample listing.
-Only the required images should be included on the CD-R. They should not be saved as part of a presentation program file (like PowerPoint).
+Each image should be numbered to correspond with the work sample listing.
+They should not be saved as part of a presentation program file (like PowerPoint).